-Additionally, in the process of ENRACs deliberations as the CUP has been approved and deemed complete for ENRAC's assessment, with the above changes to process, the expedited nature of that assessment has been further encouraged by BC staff, suggesting numerous times than a simple vote, whatever assessment of documents and process ENRAC desired, could be done quickly and easily-moving on to next projects of the ENRAC board.
+Additionally, in the process of ENRAC's deliberations as the CUP has been approved and deemed complete for ENRAC's assessment, with the above changes to process, the expedited nature of that assessment has been further encouraged by BC staff, suggesting too numerously in options that a simple vote, whatever assessment of documents and process ENRAC desired, could be done quickly and easily-moving on to next projects of the ENRAC board.
+This has generated a deleterious function of ENRAC to serve the original mandate above, devaluing and expediting our perspective, however distributed in the Planning Commission's purview.
 While it is understandable that our timeframe was short, a certain amount of rushing the process and lip service paid to our important role in assessing the CUP is noted.
 The additional speediness and willingness to skip the laborious part of assessing the entirety of the CUP (1200+ pages) and any amount of introduced documentation, has been notedly present.

-As such, it is difficult to get a sense that ENRAC is particularly enabled or empowered to do the best job it can do to assess the very important activity we have been tasked with.
-Perhaps this is by a certain kind of bureaucratic design, though no sense of that is directly perceivable from BC staff-there remains a bureaucratic and institutional inertia against a sense of ideal functioning, adequate review, and democratic thriving.
+As such, it is difficult to get a sense that ENRAC is particularly enabled or empowered to do the best job it can do to assess the particularly important activity we have been tasked with.
+Perhaps this is by a certain kind of bureaucratic design, and while no sense of that is directly perceivable from BC staff-there remains a bureaucratic and institutional inertia against a sense of ideal functioning, adequate review, and democratic thriving.